daibhin/PSOSimulator/README.md

 As I was under time pressure to complete this project and this simulator simply acted as a means to the end research, I am not pleased with the overall code quality.
 It lacks proper testing and some basic CS patterns in particular.
 In this vein, I am open to receiving contributions but mostly wanted to open source this project for the benefit of other future PSO researchers.

+Also included in this repository is a copy of the thesis written as part of my research.